tis-innovation-park/tm-vmm/doc/create-virtual-vbox.md

 ![Network](screenshots/vbox-network-port-forward.png)

 #### USB

-Make sure USB is enabled if you plan to use a smart card reader or another USB device
+Make sure USB is enabled if you plan to use a smart card reader or another USB device.

+You might encounter an error saying "Failed to access the USB subsystem".
+In that case, you probably need to add yourself to the vboxusers group.
+On Ubuntu, this can done like this: <code>sudo adduser \`whoami\` vboxusers</code>.

 To use a smart card reader in your virtual machine you have to do the following: